GippsAero GA10

-The GippsAero GA10 Airvan, marketed as the Airvan 10, is a 10-seat, turbo prop, single-engined utility aircraft currently being developed by GippsAero (formerly Gippsland Aeronautics) of Victoria, Australia.
+The GippsAero GA10 Airvan is a 10-seat, turboprop, single-engine utility aircraft being developed by GippsAero of Victoria, Australia.

 Development

 Its 20-minute first flight was completed in May 2012.
 In mid-2015, the aircraft was planned to be certified in 2015, but later in the year no schedule was claimed.

 It was certificated by the Australian Civil Aviation Safety Authority on 19 May 2017, as well as the American Federal Aviation Administration.

 In January 2018, two GA10s were flying: the prototype and the first production aircraft, which GippsAero hopes to deliver in the second half of 2018.

 On 4 June 2018, during flight tests supported by the National Test Pilot School from the Mojave Air & Space Port in southern California, a GA10 crashed in the Mojave Desert.

 The two pilots parachuted safely from about 5000 ft above ground.

-On 24 August 2018, the first customer for GA10 Airvan was announced to be Major Blue Air, Botswana.
+On 24 August 2018, the first customer for the GA10 Airvan was announced to be Major Blue Air, Botswana.